Generic Name: itraconazole (IT-ra-KON-a-zole)

 - If you are using itraconazole solution to treat a fungal infection of the toenail or fingernail, you should use an effective form of birth control while you are taking itraconazole solution and for 2 months after you have stopped treatment.
 Talk with your doctor about effective forms of birth control.

-- Lab tests, including liver function, may be performed while you use itraconazole solution.
+- Lab tests may be performed while you use itraconazole solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use itraconazole solution with caution in the ELDERLY; they may be more sensitive to its effects, especially loss of hearing.